lukeefrost/BuildEmpire-Task/README.md

 Subscription:
 For example, a subscription to a teach course.
 The user can select what period of time they want to do this for
-- selecting start & end date.
+- Selecting start & end date.
 The price should be set per day, and the user charged for every day attended (not including weekends).

 Service